IntelRealSense/realsense-ros/camera/README.md

 To get supported camera options with current value set.
 It returns string in options:value format where different options are seperated by semicolon.

-####Dynamic Options
+####Dynamic Parameters

-    Stream Options:
+    Stream parameters:
         enable_depth (bool, default: true)
           Specify if to enable or not the depth and infrared camera.
           Note: Infrared streams will be enabled or disabled along with depth stream.

-    Camera Options:
+    Camera parameters:
-    Following are the options that can be set dynamically as well as statically in the R200 camera.
+    Following are the parameters that can be set dynamically as well as statically in the R200 camera.
         COLOR_BACKLIGHT_COMPENSATION
         COLOR_BRIGHTNESS
         COLOR_CONTRAST